Fieldites: History

 One of Field's most important collaborators in this strike was a young Greek-American, Aristodimos Kaldis, who would later have a career as a landscape artist.
 During the strike the CLA elements worked closely with a group of dissident Lovestoneites led by Benjamin Gitlow called the Workers Communist League.
 After being expelled the group around Field and Kaldis joined Gitlow's group, which now became the Organization Committee for a Revolutionary Workers Party.
 Though the membership of the group was small in the United States, it was more successful in Canada, taking the whole Montreal section and some of the Toronto branch members from the CLA in April of that year.
 Under the leadership of William Krehm they overshadowed the official Trotskyist movement in Canada by 1937.

 The Gitlow group didn't stay long and by October 1934 had decided to enter the Socialist Party of America This left the Fieldites with few experienced Communist or labor leaders.
 The group then began negotiations for unity with a variety of other groups, including the Communist League of Struggle, the Revolutionary Workers League and a small group of Italian-American Bordigists.
 None of these was successful.
 In May 1936 the majority of the New York branch voted to rejoin the Trotskyists, but a minority stayed with Field in a reduced organization.
 According to one report, from a hostile source, when two members of the New York local F. L Demby and S. Stanley submitted a statement favoring dissociation from the LRWP during a meeting of the New York local Field had the door locked and he and his supporters physically attacked them.
 In any event a reported eight out of the groups twelve members left.

-Among the associates of the league was a group of Columbia university students which included future philosopher Morton White, who was drawn to the group because it was harsher on the Soviet Union than the Trotskyites.
+Among the associates of the league was a group of Columbia university students which included future philosopher Morton White, who was drawn to the group because it was harsher on the Soviet Union than Trotskyists.
 They had come to the conclusion that capitalism had already been restored in Stalinist Russia, and was no longer a degenerated workers state.

 The LRWP was affiliated to the International Revolutionary Marxist Centre (often referred to as the London Bureau) with Field and Krehm attending the international association's Congress Against War, Fascism and Imperialism held in Brussels in 1936.

 After being expelled from his own organization, Field dropped out of politics and joined former supporter Nat Mendelsohn's prosperous real estate firm in California.
 He died in 1977.

 The exact date of the group's dissolution is uncertain, though a number of members rejoined the Trotskyist movement in the late 1930s.
 In April 1940 the remaining Fieldites published a special bulletin addressed to the convention of the Socialist Workers Party (United States), urging it to adopt its perspective on the USSR, which the Fieldites regarded as totalitarian rather than state capitalist.
 They believed "Russian question" was the most important issue facing the working class movement.
 They seem to have finally disbanded sometime later in 1940.